nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. Adding date and time to unique patient
    1. Prerequisites: Ensure that there is one and only one patient named `John Doe`
    2. Test case: `date n/John Doe d/13/11/2024 1600`
-   3. Expected: Added date and time to Person: John Doe; Phone: 98788432; Email: johnd@example.com; Address: 311, Clementi Ave 2, #02-25; Tag: Low Risk; Allergies: None
+   3. Expected: Added date and time to Person: John Doe; Phone: 98788432; Email: johnd@example.com; Address: 311, Clementi Ave 2, #02-25; Tag: Low Risk; Allergies: [none]

 2. Adding date and time to patient with same appointment date and time
    1. Prerequisites: Ensure that there is one and only one patient named `Jane Doe` and another patient has an appointment date and time of `13/11/2024 1600`